MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/other-apis/react-native.md

 > [!NOTE]
 > The JavaScript `setLogLevel` API can't increase logging for app startup code, before JavaScript is loaded.
 >
-> If you wish to increase logging for app startup, use the native Mobile Center setLogLevel APIs.
+> If you wish to increase logging for app startup, use the native App Center setLogLevel APIs.
 >
 > In iOS, call `[MSMobileCenter setLogLevel: MSLogLevelVerbose];` before any call to `[RNMobileCenter register];` (or `RNAnalytics` or `RNCrashes` or `RNPush`) in **AppDelegate.m**.
 You have to add `@import MobileCenter;` if missing in that file.
 >